Lab Testing

 In House Lab Testing

 We have the capacity to carry out lab testing in house.
 This is of benefit as it can accelerate job reporting time and save customers money.
 Our lab supports both the Geotechnical and Structural sides of the business.
-An overview of our Lab testing services are outlined below:
+An overview of our Lab testing services are outlined below.

 Determination of particle size distribution by the wet sieving method